crytic/building-secure-contracts/program-analysis/echidna/advanced/using-multi-abi.md

 multi-abi: true
 ```

-To run the Echidna tests, run `echidna-test multiabi.sol --contract EchidnaTest --config multiabi.yaml` from the `example` directory.
+To run the Echidna tests, run `echidna multiabi.sol --contract EchidnaTest --config multiabi.yaml` from the `example` directory.
 Alternatively, you can specify `--multi-abi` in the command line instead of using a configuration file.

 ### Example run with `multi-abi` set to `false`

 ```
-echidna-test multiabi.sol --contract EchidnaTest --config multiabi.yaml
+echidna multiabi.sol --contract EchidnaTest --config multiabi.yaml
 Analyzing contract: building-secure-contracts/program-analysis/echidna/example/multiabi.sol:EchidnaTest
 test_flag_is_false():  passed! 🎉
 AssertionFailed(..):  passed! 🎉